thephpleague/flysystem/caching.md

 // Decorate the adapter
 $adapter = new CachedAdapter($localAdapter, $cacheStore);

-// And use that to create the filesystem
+// And use that to create the file system
 $filesystem = new Filesystem($adapter);
 ~~~

-You can now use the filesystem as you would have before, but caching will be done for you on the fly.
+You can now use the file system as you would have before, but caching will be done for you on the fly.

 ## Persistent Caching